Ipswich/growth/README.md

 # growth
 Raspberry Pi/Arduino based grow room controller.
+Mostly designed to run on an iPhone 8, but still functional on pretty much any other platform.

 ### Software:
 * Node.js